swarnabese12/swarnabese12/README.md

+<h2>Hi, I'm Swarna Bese 👋</h2>

-👋 Hi there!
-I'm Swarna, a Software Engineer with a passion for building dynamic and efficient web applications.
+I'm a Software Engineer with a passion for building dynamic and efficient web applications.
 I specialize in using Node.js, Vue.js, React.js, Next.js, Tailwind CSS, and MongoDB to create seamless and engaging user experiences.

 <h2>🚀 What I Build</h2>